AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 1. Generate a certificate from your Palo Alto VM-Series firewall.
 See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_.
 #.
 Export your certificate in PEM format.
 See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_.
 #.
-In the Aviatrix Controller, upload the CA certificate generated from your Palo Alto VM-Series firewall under Site2Cloud > Certificate > CA Certificate.
+In the Aviatrix Controller, upload the CA certificate generated from your Palo Alto VM-Series firewall under SITE2CLOUD > Certificate > CA Certificate.
 See `here <https://docs.aviatrix.com/HowTos/site2cloud_cacert.html>`_ for details.
 #.
 Create your Site2Cloud connection as described `here <#setting-up-site2cloud-connection>`_.
 #.
 After creating the Site2Cloud connection, `download the resulting configuration <https://docs.aviatrix.com/HowTos/site2cloud.html#download-configuration>`_.
 #.
+Download the Aviatrix CA certificate from SITE2CLOUD > CA Certificate.
+#.
 Upload the Aviatrix CA certificate to your on-prem Palo Alto VM-Series firewall.
 See steps `here <#importing-the-aviatrix-ca-certificate>`_.
 #.
 In the Palo Alto VM-Series UI, use the information from the downloaded configuration file to configure your tunnels/interfaces.
 See steps `here <#adding-a-tunnel-interface>`_.
 #.
 In the Palo Alto VM-Series UI, configure the `IKE Gateway <#setting-up-ike-crypto-profile-and-ike-gateways>`_ depending on if you are using PSK or certificate-based authentication.
 #.
 In the Aviatrix Controller, navigate to SITE2CLOUD > Certificate > AVX CA Certificate and download the Aviatrix CA certificate.
-#. `Upload the Aviatrix CA certificate <https://docs.aviatrix.com/HowTos/site2cloud_cacert.html>`_ to your on-prem Palo Alto VM-Series firewall.

 Configuration Workflow
 ======================

-Need blurb here
+If you are not using certificate-based authentication in your Site2Cloud connection with your Palo Alto firewall, you can skip the following sections below:

+- Creating and Generating a Self-Signed Root Certificate
+- Importing the Aviatrix CA Certificate

+Also, in the "Setting up IKE Crypto Profile and Gateways" section, you follow the PSK configuration steps instead of the certificate-based authentication steps.

 Creating and Generating a Self-Signed Root Certificate
 ------------------------------------------------------